-Current interventions by DCT to address the barriers impacting recruitment and retention and/or census:
+Current interventions DCT is doing to address the barriers impacting recruitment and retention and/or census:

-- Census and acuity is monitored daily by leadership. - Recruitment efforts, primarily for RN's, LPN's, and HST's are being done in collaboration with each CBHH and Forensic Leadership. - Position Control have been normalized in CBHHs to ensure actual to budgeted positons are maintained. - Clinical Areas have a defined staffing plan that outline the skill mix needed to care for the population served. - Staffing is monitored, reviewed, and adjusted according to acuity of patient care and safety needs. - Locum Tenens and/or permanent provider recruitment is improving based on new salary adjustment/rate adjustment.
-Locum Tenen's hourly rate was increased to remain competitive to external market. - o Dr. KyleeAnn Stevens promoted to Medical Director for Direct Care and Treatment. - Dr. Sonija Hirachan moved from staff psychiatrist to Medical Director for Forensic Services.
-Dr. Hirachan replaced Dr. KyleeAnn Stevens - o Two MD providers (Psychiatrist's) have signed on for an effective start date of July 2017.
+- Census and acuity is monitored daily by leadership. - Recruitment efforts, primarily for RNs, LPNs, and HSTs are being done in collaboration with each CBHH and Forensic Leadership.
+Recent efforts include working with our union partners (AFSCME, MNA and MAPE) through contract negotiations to create incentive package options for both recruiting and retaining staff. - Forensic Services is in the process of planning a Job Fair for the end of September, 2017. - Position Control have been normalized in CBHHs to ensure actual to budgeted positons are maintained. - Clinical Areas have a defined staffing plan that outline the skill mix needed to care for the population served. - Staffing is monitored, reviewed, and adjusted according to acuity of patient care and safety needs. - Locum Tenens and/or permanent provider recruitment is improving based on new salary adjustment/rate adjustment.
+Locum Tenens' hourly rate was increased to remain competitive to external market. - o Dr. KyleeAnn Stevens promoted to Medical Director for Direct Care and Treatment. - o Dr. Sonija Hirachan moved from staff psychiatrist to Medical Director for Forensic Services.
+Dr. Hirachan replaced Dr. KyleeAnn Stevens - Two MD providers (Psychiatrists) have signed on for an effective start date of July 2017.